luiscoco/AWS-EKS-MongoDB-ReplicaSet/README.md

 --nodes 4
 ```

+**NOTE**: if version 1.25 is not yet working in your laptop use version 1.24.

+The AWS Kubernetes cluster creation takes around or more than 1 hour

 **NOTE**: If you get an error during the cluster creation due to name is not unique, delete the cluster with the following command and input a new cluster name

 ```